January 3, 2022

 There’s a number of reasons why a company’s freelance budget dries up or you stop hearing from an editor you worked with.
 As of November, I’ve written articles for 26 publications this year.
-Some were under the same company’s umbrella but it’s safe to say I’ve written for at least 15 different companies in 2018 alone.
+Some were under the same company’s umbrella, but it’s safe to say I wrote for at least 15 different companies in 2018 alone.
 If I only relied on my anchor clients, I would have missed out of all of that money, probably at least $40,000 worth.
 That being said, not all of them were a good fit for both of us.
 When you want to make six figures as a freelancer, you should assume that no anchor client is guaranteed next month.
 Try new opportunities to see if they work and find ways to keep working with editors you love.

+If you want to become a six-figure freelancer, you need to constantly be marketing and reaching out to previous clients while looking for new ones.
 I have to admit “marketing” is not my forte and sending out a bunch of emails introducing myself to new clients and editors isn’t top of mind, particularly when I’m slammed.
 Even more so when I’m feeling burnt out by deadlines and life in general.
 But when I looked ahead to see that I didn’t have a ton of money scheduled to come in after December, I knew I needed to get on it.
 So I’m reaching out to former editors, introducing myself to new clients, and sending blind emails out to agencies every week.
 My goal is to send out at least five emails like this weekly, ideally 10 to 15.
 Five is a goal I can stick with.
+(Here’s how to write a pitch for an article once those editors show their interest.)

 What are your marketing goals for the next few months?
 Share them below!